European Centre for Medium-Range Weather Forecasts: Reanalysis

 ECMWF supports research on climate variability using an approach known as reanalysis.
 This involves feeding weather observations collected over decades into a NWP system to recreate past atmospheric, sea- and land-surface conditions over specific time periods to obtain a clearer picture of how the climate has changed.
 Reanalysis provides a four-dimensional picture of the atmosphere and effectively allows monitoring of the variability and change of global climate, thereby contributing also to the understanding and attribution of climate change.

 To date, and with support from Europe's National Meteorological Services and the European Commission, ECMWF has conducted several major reanalyses of the global atmosphere: the first ECMWF re-analysis (ERA-15) project generated reanalyses from December 1978 to February 1994; the ERA-40 project generated reanalyses from September 1957 to August 2002.
 The ERA-Interim reanalysis covered the period from 1979 onwards.
 A reanalysis product (ERA5) with higher spatial resolution (31 km) was released by ECMWF in 2019 as part of the Copernicus Climate Change Service.

 Operational forecast model

 ECMWF's operational forecasts are produced from its "Integrated Forecast System" (sometimes informally known in the United States as the "European model") which is run every twelve hours and forecasts out to ten days.

 It includes both a "deterministic forecast" mode and an ensemble.
 The deterministic forecast is a single model run that is relatively high in resolution as well as in computational expense.
 The ensemble is relatively low (about half that of the deterministic) in resolution (and in computational expense), so less accurate.
 But it is run 51 times in parallel, from slightly different initial conditions to give a spread of likelihood over the range of the forecast.

 As of 2021, the ECMWF's weather model is generally considered to be the most accurate weather forecasting model.

+In 2025, the AIFS became ECMWF's first purely data-driven operational model.
+In comparison to the Integrated Forecast System, the AIFS does not attempt to explicitly resolve the underlying physics.
+The AIFS uses a coarser 28 km grid compared to the IFS's 9 km grid.